tc39/notes/es7/2016-05/may-24.md

 ARB: for instance when you have a continuation as a parameter

-FST: I'm unhappy about implementation specific type errors, MM says he is unhappy with implementations that are being forced to throw implementation specific type errors.
+EFT: I'm unhappy about implementation specific type errors, MM says he is unhappy with implementations that are being forced to throw implementation specific type errors.

 DE: for debugging and telemetry, the intent to do a loop or continuation means that we don't have to implement shadow chicken.
 It doesn't affect existing code that didn't intend to use PTC.

 MS: The point about STC, the user wants it but I can't do it, do I throw an exception?

-FST: If someone wrote a module loader with each module in its own realm.
+EFT: If someone wrote a module loader with each module in its own realm.
 This would impose problems.

 SYG: what things do not work cross realms?

 MM: For identity of continuity, I would like cross realms to be as little surprising as possible.

-FST:  cross-realm tailcalls violates the least surprise for me.
+EFT:  cross-realm tailcalls violates the least surprise for me.

 MM: There are sufficiently strong engineering reasons for inter-realm membranes, certainly since one browser is using them.
 I want all surprises resulting from it needs to be specced carefully.